 Welcome to New Yorkers for Responsible Lending.
 We’re a coalition of more than 160 organizations from all corners of New York State that promotes economic justice as a matter of racial and community equity through legislative and policy advocacy, popular education, media advocacy, and organizing campaigns.

-Pass Consumer & Small Business Protection Act (S.795)
+Key Priority – Pass the Consumer and Small Business Protection Act (CSPA):

 Black Lives Matter